- Prune, repot and clean houseplants as needed.

 - Sketch garden plans, including what to grow, spacing, arrangement, number of plants needed and sequence.

 - Order seeds and plants as early as possible for best selection.

 - Place Easter lily, florist azalea, cyclamen and other seasonal flowering plants in bright, indirect sunlight.
 Keep soil moist.

 - Pot up summer flowering bulbs to be transplanted outdoors later, including tuberous begonias, caladiums and cannas.

-- Remove winter covering from roses.
-Keep mulch nearby to use on plants in case of late freezes.
+- Remove winter covering from roses as soon as new growth begins.
 Prune and fertilize as needed.